AudioBible/KJV/README.md

 ### THE BEST THING YOU CAN DO WITH YOUR TIME IS SHARE THE INFO AND MAKE PEOPLE AWARE!

-### IT'S NOT POSSIBLE FOR YOU TO BE OPEN MINDED WHEN YOUR MIND IS IN A MENTAL PRISON!
+### IT'S IMPOSSIBLE TO BE TRULY FREE WHEN YOUR MIND IS IN A MENTAL PRISON!

 [![ODD-TV-Living-In-Hell-Playlist](images/ODD-TV-Living-In-Hell-Playlist.png)](https://www.youtube.com/watch?v=TlTR7QQZQ8I&list=PL7X63Sm3kODPV43FyewOSadSnZwZGZQHU&index=1)